Notes

 about backing up your customizations so you can migrate them to the

-• If you wish to completely remove all traces
+• If you wish to completely (manually) remove all traces

-of the program go to the Corel support website for WordPerfect at http://support.corel.com
+Go to the Corel support website for WordPerfect at https://kb.corel.com

 the

-Windows Control Panel or Windows Settings to uninstall the program (which in most cases is
+Windows Control Panel or Windows Settings to uninstall the program (but which in many cases is

 sufficient).